d12/ruby-flamegraph/README.md

 A Ruby gem for generating stacktrace profile flamegraphs.
 Profiling is done via RubyProf, and folded stack file generation is done by https://github.com/oozou/ruby-prof-flamegraph.
 Most of the logic in this gem is rendering folded stack files as flamegraphs.

 Inspiration is from Brendan Gregg's https://github.com/brendangregg/FlameGraph written in Perl.
-I created this gem to be able to generate flamegraphs without shelling out to Perl.
+I created this gem to be able to generate Ruby flamegraphs without shelling out to Perl.

 ## Example